-“(A) At the end of each fiscal year, any funds in excess of $27 million shall revert to the unrestricted fund balance of the General Fund of the District of Columbia.”.
+“(A) At the end of each fiscal year, any funds in excess of $23.5 million shall revert to the unrestricted fund balance of the General Fund of the District of Columbia.”.

-(c) A new subsection (g) is added to read as follows:
+(c) New subsections (g) and (h) are added to read as follows:

+“(g) Notwithstanding any other provision of law, $25,000,000 of the amount received by the District in Fiscal Year 2024 in settlement of District of Columbia v.
+Michael J Saylor and MicroStrategy, Inc., Superior Court of the District of Columbia Case No. 2021 CA 001319 B, and deposited into the Fund pursuant to subsection (b)(1) of this section shall be recorded as local fund revenue and shall be made available as set forth in the Fiscal Year 2025 Budget and Financial Plan.

-“(g) Notwithstanding any other provision of law, beginning in Fiscal Year 2025, the amounts to be received by the District in settlement of District of Columbia v.
-JUUL Labs Inc., Superior Court of the District of Columbia Case No. 2019 CA 007795 B, shall be deposited into the Fund and allocated as follows:
+“(h) Notwithstanding any other provision of law, beginning in Fiscal Year 2025, the amounts received, less attorneys’ fees, by the District in settlement of District of Columbia v.
+JUUL Labs Inc., Superior Court of the District of Columbia Case No. 2019 CA 007795 B, and deposited into the Fund pursuant to subsection (b)(1) of this section shall be allocated as follows:

 “(1) 50% shall be used for the authorized purposes of the Fund, pursuant to subsection (c) of this section; and